foxbunny/vanilla-ui-patterns/README.md

 ## Why are these pages so ugly??

-In order to keep the amount of code to the bare essentials needed to demonstrate the concepts, the styling of the pages is left mostly stock except for the styling that is relevant for the demonstration.
+In order to reduce distraction, the amount of code is kept to the bare essentials needed to demonstrate the concepts.
+The styling of the pages is left mostly stock except for the styling that is relevant for the demonstration.
 The goal of this repository is not to impress you with the design and sell you something you don't want or need. 😉

 ## Examples